terrry11/install-blue-merle/README.md

 ## Installation:
 1. Ensure that you are running the latest firmware.
 2. Device's side-switch should be in the down position. (away from recessed dot)
-3. Copy the following command, and paste it into a terminal window on the local machine, then tap Enter key:
+3. Copy the following command, and paste it into a terminal window on your local machine (laptop), then tap Enter key:
 ```
 curl -O https://raw.githubusercontent.com/oldstreetloft/install-blue-merle/main/setup.sh ; chmod +x setup.sh ; ./setup.sh
 ```